 Our government engagement training arms participants with tools and knowledge to navigate and engage the workings of Australia’s political and bureaucratic offices and processes at all levels of government.

-“A strong public performer is authentic, is a good storyteller and can make the complex simple,” Siobhan Koopmans, Lead Trainer.
+“A strong public performer is authentic, is a good storyteller and can make the complex simple,” Siobhan Gleeson, Lead Trainer.